dottagoa/reactionfirst-bot/README.md

 It's recommended to use Linux or macOS because of the better support for git and node that it has.
 However, if you are on Windows, **install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)**.

+## **MAKE SURE YOU HAVE READ ALL THE STEPS LISTED HERE WHILE SETTING UP THE BOT.
+ONE MISSED STEP WILL RETURN ERRORS.**

 ### 0) Set up the bot

 Before we even install anything, we need to create the bot application.
 Go to [Discord's developer page](https://discord.com/developers), sign into your Discord account, and create an application.
 The button will be located at the top right of the webpage next to your user icon: